catalinandreipreda/comparative-scatter-plots/README.md

 # Comparative Scater Plots

-Small university assignment completed in a week of challenges
+Small Python UI diplaying scatter plots from excel file allowing users to view information side by side and compare trends.
+Application showcased: comparing distribution of marks per module in a cohort of students

 ## Features:
 - display scatter plots of student's marks in different modules